-He spent his whole life criticizing the prevailing dogma and superstition in Hinduism at the time and heavily voiced his opinion against the pointless rituals, idolatry, animal sacrifice, meat-eating, offerings made in temples, priestcraft, pilgrimages, and discrimination against women, through his celebrated book “Satyarth Prakash.”
+He spent his whole life criticizing the prevailing dogma and superstition in Hinduism.
+He heavily voiced his opinion against the pointless rituals, idolatry, animal sacrifice, meat-eating.
+Against the offerings made in temples, priestcraft, pilgrimages, and discrimination against women, through his celebrated book “Satyarth Prakash.”

 - Full Name: Swami Dayanand Saraswati

 - Date of Birth: 12 February 1824

 - Birth Name: Mool Shankar Tiwari

 - Place of Birth: Jeevapar Tankara, Kathiawad region (now Morbi district of Gujarat)

 - Father: Karshanji Lalji Kapadi (a tax-collector in Company Raj)

 - Famous For: Founder of Arya Samaj

 - Titles/honors: Sindhi Marhu